 The construction of a national network linking all local and central government information systems is underway.

 The LCENs connect local communities (schools, public offices and libraries) to the Internet.
 Public Access Points have been set up in each area covered by the networks.
 The objectives are to reduce the rural-urban digital divide, stimulate the use of ICTs in schools, and facilitate the interaction between citizens and administration.
 The network has covered 255 rural communities and small towns throughout Romania, targeting over 1.7 million Romanian citizens (10 % of Romanian rural areas).

 ‘Integrated National System Introduction and Update of Information Relating to Personal Records’ was approved on 1 March 2011, with an implementation period of 19 months.
 The creation of such a system presupposes the issuance and management of identity documents in accordance with Romanian legislation and EU recommendations.
 The project, by implementing IT, targets a number of breakthroughs:

-Romania has a central eProcurement platform ('eLicitatie.ru') that is under the responsibility of the National Centre for Management of Information Society (CNMSI).
+Romania has a central eProcurement platform ('eLicitatie.ro) that is under the responsibility of the Agency for Digital Agenda.
 All Romanian contracting authorities are required to publish their notices within the framework of public procurement procedures, and all businesses aiming at supplying products or services to a public authority have to access the platform.